 Financial professionals are permitted to engage in certain PBS-approved business activities other than the provision of brokerage and advisory services through PBS or affiliates, and in certain cases, a financial professional receives more compensation, benefits, and non-cash compensation through the outside business than through PBS.
 Some financial professionals are accountants, real estate agents, insurance agents, tax preparers, or lawyers, and some financial professionals refer customers to other service providers and receive referral fees.
 As an example, a financial professional could sell insurance through a separate business or provide third party administration to retirement plans through a separate firm.
 If a financial professional provides investment services to a retirement plan as a representative of PBS and provides administration services to the plan through a separate firm, this typically means the financial professional is compensated from the plan for the two services.
 In addition, a financial professional may sell insurance through an insurance agency not affiliated with PBS.
 In those circumstances, the financial professional would be subject to the policies and procedures of the third-party insurance agency related to the sale of insurance products and would have different conflicts of interest than when acting on behalf of PBS or TAG.
 A financial professional may earn compensation, benefits and non-cash compensation through the third-party insurance agency and may have an incentive to recommend you purchase insurance products away from PBS or TAG.
+Some associated persons of Peak Brokerage Services, LLC (Glenn Wiggle, Michael Lomas and Dan Neiman) have an ownership interest in Neiman Funds Management LLC ("NFM"), which is a registered investment advisor.
+NFM provides investment advisory services to Neiman Large Cap Value Fund (the LCV Fund), Neiman Balanced Allocation Fund and Neiman Opportunities Fund, collectively ("Neiman Funds").
+As a result of this relationship, these associated persons receive additional economic benefits in the way of either expense reimbursements or other fee sharing arrangements with NFM.
+The Neiman Funds may reimburse NFM for marketing and distribution expenditures related to the Fund family.

 If you engage with a financial professional for services separate from PBS, you may wish to discuss with him/her any questions you have about the compensation he/she receives from the engagement.
 Additional information about your financial professionals outside business activities is available on FINRA's website at http://brokercheck.finra.org.